martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 ## Cancellation

-The LLC and IESG may cancel a meeting entirely in the event that worldwide conditions make it difficult for attendees to even attend remotely.
+The LLC and IESG may cancel a meeting entirely in the event that worldwide conditions make it difficult for attendees to even attend online.
 Not holding a meeting at all can have wide implications, such as effects on the nomination process and seating of new officers.